Feyerabend/ABC80/README.md

 (Advanced Basic Computer for the 80-ties, approx.) in 1981, inspired by [Atari VCS/2600](https://en.wikipedia.org/wiki/Atari_2600) [Combat #24](https://en.wikipedia.org/wiki/Combat_(Atari_2600)).
+But we will return to this later below.
+This computer, ABC80, was a Swedish computer quite new at the time (to market in 1978), and bought by the school for class room education in circa early 1979.

 [^1]: More info in Swedish: https://www.idg.se/allt-om/abc+80.

 ## Some historical context

-Timeline of some microcomputers during the years 1975-1984, year of introduction and computer:
+Let's have a look at a timeline of some microcomputers during the years 1975-1984, with year of introduction and computer respectively:

 - 1975
   - MITS Altair 8800